bboreham/weave/docs/ipam.md

 ## Commands

-The commands supported by the allocator are:
+The commands supported by the allocator via the http interface are:

 - Allocate: request one IP address for a container
-- Delete records for one container: all IP addresses allocated to that container are freed.
+- Free: return an IP address that is currently allocated
 - Claim: request a specific IP address for a container (e.g. because it is already using that address)

-- Free: return an IP address that is currently allocated
+The allocator also watches via the Docker event mechanism: if a container dies then all IP addresses allocated to that container are freed.

 ## Definitions